fortythreesam/FourthYearProject/report/report.md

 ### 4.1 Technologies Used

 The student chose to implement the bulk of his project in Python3.
-Pyhton3 has a lot of supporting libraries to aid in complex math, image processing and evolutionary algorithms.
+Pyhton3 has many supporting libraries to aid in complex math, image processing and evolutionary algorithms.
 Its ease of use also allowed for quick prototyping and debugging.
 This project also uses a virtual environment to manage the various libraries and maintain a standard development environment across machines.
 Below is a list of the supporting libraries and a brief description of each one:

 #### 4.1.1 Python Libraries

 - Numpy: A large library that provides access to N-dimensional arrays with many, fast, supporting functions.
 The images used in this project will be stored in numpy arrays.
-Numpy also contains many useful linear algebra functions which are used to extract the differant texture patches.
+Numpy also contains various useful linear algebra functions which are used to extract the differant texture patches.
 - Scikit-Image: This library implements functions to achieve many common image processing tasks.
 The main ones this project will use are the denoising filters that were previously mentioned.
 Functions for getting statistics/analysis from images such as some of the previously mentioned evaluation function.
 - MatPlotLib: Due to the nature of an image processing project, there is a lot of visual data at each stage.
 MatPlotLib allows for easy visualisation of data such as the images before and after, and the weak texture mask.